-Special Education 489C/D fulfills the directed teaching experiences necessary to achieve a specialist credential in Early Childhood Special Education.
-The experience is designed to provide hands-on teaching experience with supervision from both the University Supervisor and the Master Teacher.
-Fieldwork activities are aligned with the California Commission on Teacher Credentialing Teaching Performance Expectations (TPEs) specific Early Childhood Education.
+Special Education 489C/D fulfills the student teaching experiences necessary to achieve a specialist credential in Early Childhood Special Education.
+The experience is designed to provide hands-on teaching experience with supervision from both the University Supervisor and the Mentor Teacher.
+Fieldwork activities are aligned with the Credentialing Teaching Performance Expectations (TPEs) specific Early Childhood Education.